Who We Are

 Dr. A.J.
 Shergill – Director

 Dr. AJ Shergill is a board-certified physician who started his career in medicine as a hospitalist.
 After recognizing a severe lack of available treatment options for drug and alcohol addiction in the community, he opened his own part-time clinic that served the indigent population.
 Within months, this became a full-time endeavor with multiple locations.
-He continues to manage his treatment clinics, but is also involved in other organizations, such as the NCAPDA, that are working to raise awareness of
+He continues to manage his treatment clinics, but is also involved in other organizations, such as the NCAPDA, that are working to raise awareness of substance use and mental health problems; as well as building tools and services to combat them.

 Randy Abbott – Outreach Director, North Carolina